 Your store visit explained

-Every eye examination is tailored to your individual needs, but
+Every Eye Health Check is tailored to your individual needs, but

 this is what a typical visit would entail…

 Before your full eye examination, you will have what is known as a pre-test with one of our optical assistants.
 The optometrist uses the results of the pre-test during your eye examination.

 Dependent on your individual needs, a variety of different pieces of diagnostic equipment will be used in the pre-test.